critterandguitari/ETC_Manual/manual.md

 computer (see chapter three), the web console allows you both to quickly sample all of the screenshots you have taken and to program on the fly, seeing the results as you go.
-If you plan on doing your own tweaks and/or programming with ETC, you may want to consider the *USB Wi-Fi interface* as [a small cost](https://www.critterandguitari.com/collections/accessories) yielding a large convenience.
+If you plan on doing your own tweaks and/or programming with ETC, you may want to consider the *USB WiFi interface* as [a small cost](https://www.critterandguitari.com/collections/accessories) yielding a large convenience.